Key Components for Preparing a Compensation Plan

 Salary and Wages

 Salary and wages make up of the most important parts of compensation plans.
 This is also usually the deciding factor by people looking to join an organization.
 A glance at the offered salary or wage is usually the determining factor for a potential employee accepting a job offer.
+A comprehensive wage analysis is required to make an effective compensation plan, and this can be part of a salary survey management.

 A bonus can be a great way to boost productivity by offering something extra to employees in the hope of achieving better productivity.
 Bonuses can be offered as a lump sum payment or through profit sharing schemes by organizations.